Accident and Sickness Medical Insurance Program

 back to top

 The insurance covers travel medical risks, including Medical Expenses and Emergency Medical Evacuation, that occur while you are on the WISE program inside the US.
-It doesn’t provide any kind of liability insurance or baggage insurance.
+It does not provide any kind of liability insurance or baggage insurance.

-The benefits and limits of the WISE travel medical insurance program are:
+The benefits and limits of the travel medical insurance program are:

 See the insurance handbook for more detailed explanations of these benefits.